223rd Rifle Division: Into Ukraine

 As of the beginning of March the division has been moved to the Front reserves and on March 29 it was moved to the Reserve of the Supreme High Command under command of 46th Army.
 It remained in the Reserve for several months until it returned to the front lines with this Army in Southwestern Front just before the summer campaign began in July.
 At the end of May, General Zyuvanov left the division and moved to the training establishment before ending the war as deputy commander of the 416th Rifle Division.
 He was replaced by Col. Nikolai Nikolaevich Shkodunovich, who had previously commanded the 58th Rifle Division.

 46th Army was not committed during the Izyum–Barvenkovo offensive in July and on the 23rd it returned to the Reserve of the Supreme High Command before returning to the front on August 7, again within Southwestern Front.
 The next day Colonel Shkodunovich was moved to command of the 68th Rifle Corps; he would remain in this position for the duration of the war and reached the rank of lieutenant general in 1949.
 He was replaced by Col. Mikhail Afanasevich Sukhanov who came over from deputy command of the 279th Rifle Division and would be promoted to the rank of major general on January 17, 1944.
-When the offensive into the Donbas was renewed on August 13 the 223rd took part along with its Army; following their defeat there and at Kursk, Hitler finally authorized his forces forces to retreat toward the Dniepr River beginning on September 8.
+When the offensive into the Donbas was renewed on August 13 the 223rd took part along with its Army; following their defeat there and at Kursk, Hitler finally authorized his forces to retreat toward the Dniepr River beginning on September 8.
 Two days later the Army was transferred to Steppe Front where it remained until early October when it returned to Southwestern Front (3rd Ukrainian Front as of October 20).
 During the fighting along the Dniepr the division was shifted to the 7th Guards Army in 2nd Ukrainian Front where it was assigned to the 24th Guards Rifle Corps.